Research and reports

 Remember that 28 days is the statutory maximum: even if employees work more than five days a week, they’re not legally entitled to more than 28 days’ leave – unless you choose to offer more.

-If you’re not sure how much holiday your staff should be entitled to, you can use Gov.UK’s holiday calculator.
+If you’re not sure how much holiday your staff should be entitled to, you can use this holiday calculator on the UK government website.
 It’s especially useful for working out holiday allowances for staff who’ve joined part way through a year.

 Many businesses choose to offer more generous holiday leave entitlement for a variety of reasons, including looking after the wellbeing of staff and attracting the best talent.

 However, you should think carefully about staffing levels, and make sure that you’re able to keep your business running effectively when staff are on leave.

 You’ll also need to think about bank holidays.
 Legally, you’re entitled to include bank holidays in the statutory leave period, but many employers choose to offer these as extra days off.